VedadM/VedadM.github.io/README.md

-# Just a Simple Personal Website
+# Personal Website

-Not much to say otherwise :)
+Just a site not more to say about it